UltimateRayon/Todo-list/README.md

 Current progress:
 1. Initial file upload
 2. learned the basics of merging (but faced some errors at first which i needed help from internet to solve)
-3. Successfully created github repo and uploaded local repo (but for some reason, there seems to be 2 files instead of 1)
+3. Successfully created github repo and uploaded local repo (but for some reason, there seems to be 2 files instead of 1, but later removed with .gitignore)
 4. left with more queries than I originally started with.

 Upcoming Target: